No Japanese New Year's feast would be complete without "Kuri Kinton", a striking dish made with golden sweet potato mash mixed with candied chestnuts.

 Once it's smooth and sticky (but not wet) add the chestnuts and mix them in.
 Some excess syrup from the chestnuts might leak into the mixture, so continue to stir over the heat for another minute or so.

 Scoop the kuri kinton into a container with an airtight lid.
-Leave to cool for about 20 minutes before placing the lid on top and transferring it to the fridge.
+Leave to cool to room temperature before placing the lid on top and transferring it to the fridge.

 Kuri kinton is best served chilled or at room temperature.